kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 ## Motivation

-There have been several presentations and issues regarding the motivation for a new kube-proxy implementation.

-- *Scaling* the kube proxy requires scaling the number of watches on the APIServer, and having customizable deployments around this benefits niche use cases for larger scale / small nodes.
-- *Extending* the kube-proxy is difficult because it needs to be "copied", and code needs to be written against a non-explicit data model.
-- *Testing* the kube-proxy is difficult because of the way it is coupled to the APIServer and the internal, in-memory data model of the kube-proxy codebase.
-- *Coupling* of kube-proxy logic to CNI provider implementation is difficult because of the inability to easily extend and test the kube-proxy.
-- *Choosing* the data model for how service proxying is implemented (i.e. via events vs network state) isn't easy.
+There have been several presentations, issues, and projects dedicated to reusing kube proxy logic while extending it to embrace different backend technologies (i.e. NFT, eBPF, openvswitch, and so on).
+This KEP attempts to make a library which will facilitate this type of work.

 A general solution to this problem is explored in the KPNG project (https://github.com/kubernetes-sigs/kpng/), which exhibits many properties that allow for such goals to be accomplished.
 These are enabled by:

-- A Generic "Diff store" which allows for declarative, backend-generic calculation of differences between the Kubernetes networking state space from one time point to another.
+- A Generic "*Diff store"* which provides a client side, in memory data model for performant, declarative, generic calculation of differences between the Kubernetes networking state space from one time point to another (i.e. a replacement for the implicit change tracking functionality in k/k/pkg/proxy https://github.com/kubernetes/kubernetes/blob/master/pkg/proxy/endpoints.go#L161).
-- A library that makes the data model of the Kubernetes network and its topology easy to consume for an individual node, abstracting away API Semantics (like topology) from underlying network routing rules.
+- A *library that simplifies consumption* of the Kubernetes network and its topology easy to consume for an individual node, abstracting away API Semantics (like topology) from underlying network routing rules.
-- Definition of types which have a minimal amount of boiler plate, which can describe routing of Kubernetes VIPs (services) to endpoints in a generic way that is understandable to people who don't work on Kubernetes on a day-to-day basis.
+- *Definition of types* which have a minimal amount of boiler plate, can be created without using the Kubernetes API data model (and thus used to extend proxying behaviour to things outside of the Kubernetes pod, service, and endpoint semantics), and which can describe routing of Kubernetes VIPs (services) to endpoints in a generic way that is understandable to people who don't work on Kubernetes on a day-to-day basis.

 ### Goals